Do you love good food?

 - Maxwelton Valley on south Whidbey Island

-Our share will on average consist of 7-8 types of fresh seasonal vegetables harvested the day of delivery.
-Generally, this feeds 1-3 people who enjoy cooking with vegetables.
-As examples of what to expect, a spring-time box might include radishes, kale, salad mix, and snap peas; a summer box could include tomatoes, basil, garlic, summer squash, and butterhead lettuce; and for fall you could expect leeks, spinach, winter squash, potatoes, and onions.
+As examples of what veggies to expect in your share: a spring-time box might include radishes, kale, salad mix, and snap peas; a summer box could include tomatoes, basil, garlic, summer squash, and butterhead lettuce; and for fall you could expect leeks, spinach, winter squash, potatoes, and onions.
 All of our produce is certified organic by WSDA and we work hard to make sure that when you pick it up, it's as fresh and vibrant as it was in the field!

 Add pastured poultry!